 Chamber Choir is a smaller auditioned vocal ensemble for mixed vocal part singers.
 Instruction includes music theory, music history, advanced vocal techniques, advanced sight singing, performance decorum, and advanced ensemble performance techniques.
 Specific focus is given to small ensemble skills and literature.
 Styles from the Renaissance to the present will be covered, including madrigal and jazz.
 The majority of the repertoire will be performed a cappella.
 The ensemble performs during the school year, including community service concerts, festivals, and a spring tour.
 Enrollment is by audition and/or instructor permission.
 Students must enroll in both semesters of this program.

-Prerequisite: Treble Choir, Baritone Choir, Advanced Treble Choir, or Concert Choir Eligible: 9 by audition, 10, 11, 12 Credit: 1
+Prerequisite: Audition required with the director Eligible: 9 by audition, 10, 11, 12

 Intermediate Band